Printing on a Risograph is a very unique experience. Read on for a thorough walk-through.

 The machine prints in spot colour, which makes colour matching difficult (if you’re doing a project where you need to match colours precisely, it is best to start with the Riso colours and build around that).

 The machine prints well on a variety of uncoated stocks.
-It’s best to keep weights under 400gsm, and above 60gsm (like newsprint).
-There are some settings that you can fiddle with regarding paper thickness if you’re willing to experiment.
+It’s best to keep weights under 300gsm, and above 60gsm (like newsprint).

 Image resolution is important for quality results.
 If you scan any photographic images, you should scan them at a minimum 350 dpi (dots per inch) and at the actual size you intend to print them.